drjtelliott/capstoneprojectcodeky/README.md

 Before you begin running these files, ensure you have met the following requirements:

-•	You have installed Python.
-This project was developed using Python 3.11.1.
-If you don't have Python installed or if you need to upgrade your current version, you can download it from the official Python website.
-•	You have installed Git, which is necessary to clone the repository.
-If you don't have Git installed, you can download it from the official Git website.
-•	Download yfinance

-**Directions for Implementation**

-* Follow these steps to run the project on your local machine:
 1. Create a GitHub account at this [website](https://github.com/)
 1. Install VS Code from this [website](https://code.visualstudio.com/)
 1. Install Python version 3.12 from this [website](https://www.python.org/downloads/)
 1. Install yfinance package 0.2.33 from this [website](https://pypi.org/project/yfinance/)

+**Directions for Implementation**

+* Follow these steps to run the project on your local machine:

 1. Set up virtual environment
 1. Created a branch.
 2. clone the repo